-The business model at PC DEPOT is unique, and competitors have started to open stores similar to SLP stores.
-Since these competitors have not established a system or trained employees to provide premium services at the same level as the Company, the competition has not really become serious.
+The business model at PC DEPOT is unique, and competitors have started to open stores similar to Smart Life stores.
+Since these competitors have not yet established a system or trained employees to provide premium services at the same level as the Company, the competition has not really become serious.